aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-11/lesson-01/index.md

 ## Using WebSocket

-WebSocket is a communication protocol that allows you to
+WebSocket is a communication protocol that allows you to send and receive data over the local network or the internet.

 {{<hint info>}}
 WebSockets could be used for chat rooms, multiplayer games, collaborative drawing tools etc.